Your privacy is extremely important to us so we want you to know exactly what kind of information we collect about you and how we use it.

-Please take the time to read this policy in full and understand it.
-By using our websites and mobile apps, contacting us by telephone or otherwise providing information to us (for example through our stores or social media), you agree to its terms.
+Please take the time to read and understand this policy.
+And bear in mind that by using our websites and mobile apps, or contacting us by telephone or providing information to us in our stores or by way of social media, you agree to its terms.

-To be helpful, we’ve included some links to other websites in this policy.
-Please note that these websites are controlled by other people, not us, and we are not responsible for them.
+To help you, we’ve included some links to other websites.
+It’s worth remembering though that other people, not us, control these websites.
+We’re not responsible for them.

-We only collect information that we will genuinely use for the purposes set out in this policy.
+We only collect information that we know we will genuinely use.

 - All information you choose to submit to us.
-You can choose to submit information to us through a lot of different ways:
+You can do that in a number of different ways:

-- Through forms, for example in signing up to an offers, news or a competition;
+- By filling in forms, for example when you sign up to offers, news or a competition.

-- By adding posts, reviews and other comments to any of our websites, apps or other community forums;
+- By adding posts, reviews and other comments to any of our websites, mobile apps or other community forums.

-- By interacting with us on social media platforms (such as Facebook or Twitter);
+- By interacting with us on social media platforms such as Facebook or Twitter etc.

-- By speaking to us in our stores or over the telephone, for example in making an enquiry about a purchase you have made or a complaint; or
+- By talking to us in our stores or over the telephone.
+For example, when enquiring about a purchase or making a complaint.

 - By registering accounts on any of our websites or mobile apps including setting up passwords and preferred user names, contact details, account details, details of friends and relatives, your preferences and interests.

 (Important: If you submit details to us of any other person (e.g. a friend) please make sure you have their permission first.)